What is IRS Form 1098‐T?

 - Payments for courses for which no academic credit is offered, even if the student is otherwise enrolled in a degree program.

-- Enrolled student is a nonresident alien, unless requested by the student.
+- Enrolled student is a nonresident alien.

 - Students whose qualified tuition and related expenses are entirely waived or paid entirely with grants/scholarships.